Madison Smith

 About Madison

-In the U.S. Senate, Madison served in two concurrent capacities advising then-Majority Whip John Cornyn (R-Texas), the second-highest-ranking lawmaker in Senate Republican leadership.
-In Madison’s first capacity, he served as the staff director of the Senate Finance Committee’s Subcommittee on International Trade, where he was responsible for planning, managing and executing a robust oversight agenda of the executive branch’s international trade policies, including the U.S.-China trade deal, the USMCA, and Sec.
+In the U.S. Senate, Madison served in two concurrent capacities advising then-Majority Whip John Cornyn, the second-highest-ranking lawmaker in Senate Republican leadership.
+As Staff Director of the Senate Finance Committee’s Subcommittee on International Trade, Madison planned and executed a robust oversight agenda of the Executive Branch’s international trade policies, including the U.S.-China Phase I trade deal, the U.S.-Mexico-Canada Free Trade Agreement (USMCA), and the Sec.
 232 and 301 investigations.

 Madison is a native of Austin, Texas and earned his bachelor’s degree in political science with a minor in communications from Texas Christian University in Fort Worth, Texas.